Some History and Estrogen Shocker #2

 If you know you have elevated 4OH or 16OH hormones, I often find that by utilizing DIM or indole-3-carbonol you can restore balance to the system.
 For long-term success, you may also need specific methylation support with nutrients such as betaine TMG, methyl-B12, 5MTHF, methionine, etc.

 Sulfation of Estrogen

 The sulfation system is critical for detoxifying drugs, food additives and toxic byproducts from bacteria.
 It is the main pathway for the elimination of steroid hormones (estrogen), brain neurotransmitters and thyroid hormones.

 The first and most important thing to do to optimize sulfation is to eat enough protein.
-90 grams of protein per day is the minimum I require for my patients to help them recover if they are experiencing any symptoms at all.
+90 grams of protein per day is the minimum I require for my patients to help them recover if they are experiencing any symptoms at all of hormone imbalance.
 The protein provides sulfur donor proteins like methionine and cysteine that are required for detoxification

 To support sulfation in my patients I often use L-cysteine.
 Often times if methylation is working properly, B6(P5P) is needed to convert homocysteine into cysteine.
 Cysteine is also the rate limiting step for glutathione production, the body’s “master antioxidant.”